-Cover 3 in football is one of the most balanced coverages to play against the run and the pass.
-Teams will use Cover 3 to cover both short and deep routes.
-There are two types of cover 3 that you should know.
+Cover 3 in football is one of the most balanced coverages for defending the run and the pass.
+What is Cover 3 defense in football, and why is it so effective?

-Cover 3 in football is when the defense has three deep defenders and four underneath defenders.
-It’s a balanced coverage that helps against both the run and the pass.
+The Cover 3 defense in football is a zone defense that has three deep defenders and four underneath defenders.
+It’s a balanced coverage that plays well against the run and the pass.

 This article will show you the two types of coverages in Cover 3 and how you can implement them in your team.